CityOfNewYork/patterns-cli/readme.md

 $ pttrn {{ command }}
 ```

-**$C** Or, add an npm script to your *package.json* file. npm will always execute local binaries referenced in the scripts block.
+**$C** Or, add an npm script to your *package.json* file. npm will always execute local binaries referenced in the script block.

 ```json
 "scripts": {